 Media that is committed to illuminating the depth and breadth of the issue can be instrumental in creating awareness and inspiring action in the community.
 A well-informed audience will make better, wiser decisions.

-Youth Serving Organizations youth involvement in substance misuse prevention coalitions addresses three critical elements that researchers identify as essential to positive growth and development.
+Active involvement from school systems in substance misuse prevention is essential to effective prevention efforts in our community.
+Youth involvement addresses three critical elements that researchers identify as essential to positive growth and development.

 Law Enforcement Agencies